microsoft/BotFramework-Emulator/README.md

 * [BotBuilder Tools](https://github.com/Microsoft/BotBuilder-Tools)
 * [BotFramework-WebChat](https://github.com/Microsoft/BotFramework-WebChat)

+## Nightly builds

+Nightly builds are generated using the latest code.
+Therefore, they may not be stable, and most likely lack up to date documentation.
+These builds are better suited for more experienced users, although everyone is welcome to use them and provide feedback.
+Niightly builds of the V4 Emulator are available [here](https://github.com/Microsoft/botframework-emulator-nightlies/releases).

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a